threefoldfoundation/info_threefold_pub/wiki/tfgrid/farming/farming_solutions/saturnv1/saturn_v1.md

-### Cultivation Tokens (Tokens received for usage of your capacity.)
+### Utilization Tokens (Tokens received for usage of your capacity.)

-As per ThreeFold's Tokenomics all farmers receive tokens for farming (putting and keeping capacity online), but they will also take a percentage of the cultivation (usage of the capacity paid for by users).
+As per ThreeFold's Tokenomics all farmers receive tokens for farming (putting and keeping capacity online), but they will also take a percentage of the utilization (usage of the capacity paid for by users).
 This percentages is between 10% and 50% depending on who sells the capacity.
 If the farmer sells his own capacity he will get the full 50%.
-If he decides to let someone else sell his capacity he will be get 10% of all cultivation activity.
+If he decides to let someone else sell his capacity he will be get 10% of all utilization activity.

 ### Calculate Your Farming Returns